ForBioPhylogenomics/tutorials/bayesian_phylogeny_inference/README.md

 <a name="dataset"></a>
 ## Dataset

 The data used in this tutorial are the sequence alignments for 100 orthologous genes of 41 teleost fishes from the study of [Hughes et al. (2018)](https://doi.org/10.1073/pnas.1719358115) that were already used in the first week of the course.
-This dataset will be further reduced to 10 genes for the 20 species listed below, to limit the run times of the Bayesian analyses with BEAST2.
+This dataset will be further reduced to 10 genes for the 20 species of teleost fishes listed below, to limit the run times of the Bayesian analyses with BEAST2.

 <center>